Ginger Water- A Boon Or A Bane For Your Body

 3. Increase Bleeding during Periods

 In a few cases, ginger water can increase bleeding during periods.
-If you have it to reduce the menstrual pain, then you must see how your body reacts to it and then decide on continuing it or nor.
+If you have it to reduce the menstrual pain, then you must see how your body reacts to it and then decide on continuing it or not.

 Ginger water is an easy and cheap drink that can be consumed regularly for hydration and detoxification.
 From enhancing digestion to treating diseases, it has been used for ages as an effective traditional medicine with almost nil side effects.
 Typically, ginger water’s consumption and application are safe, but it is advised to consult a doctor in a few cases such as pregnancy or any other serious pre-condition.

-Moderate quantities and the body’s reaction is of utmost importance while using ginger water.
+Moderate quantities and the body’s reaction are of utmost importance while using ginger water.
 It’s a powerhouse of antioxidants and other nutrients that are known to ease nausea, morning sickness, and many other health problems.
 Although, there are not enough studies of ginger water as compared to raw ginger, the numerous benefits of ginger water are quite promising to replace the regular drinks with it.